brian-lau/MatlabStan/README.md

 mean(eta)

 ```
+A collection of Matlab-specific examples is available in the [wiki](https://github.com/brian-lau/MatlabStan/wiki#examples).
 ## Need help?
 You may be able to find a solution in the [wiki](https://github.com/brian-lau/MatlabStan/wiki/).
 Otherwise, open an [issue](https://github.com/brian-lau/MatlabStan/issues).